Showing and feeling your gratitude is one of the best things you can do for yourself and others.

 Gratefulness makes you more resilient, and you will spend more time planning how to deal with the problem.
 Grateful people are less likely to try to avoid or deny the problems.
-As I pointed out in the first tip some time ago Talk to People and Solve Your Problems.
+As I pointed out in another post some time ago, Talk to People and Solve Your Problems.

 Grateful people sleep better, and this seems to be because they think less negative and more positive thoughts just before going to sleep.

-Considering that all these findings come from solid scientific research, it’s amazing that almost nobody does it regularly.
-In the last few weeks, I have done gratitude exercises every day, and my happiness is higher (of course, there may be other factors involved).
+Considering that all these findings above come from scientific research, it’s amazing that almost nobody does it regularly.
+In the last few weeks, I have done gratitude exercises every day, and my happiness is higher.
+(Of course, there may be other factors involved).

 [T]he longest lasting effects were caused by the act of writing “gratitude journals” where participants were asked to write down three things they were grateful for every day.
 These participants’ happiness scores also increased and continued to increase each time they were tested periodically after the experiment.
 In fact, the greatest benefits were usually found to occur around six months after treatment began.
 This exercise was so successful that although participants were only asked to continue the journal for a week, many participants continued to keep the journal long after the study was over.
 Emmons and McCullough conducted similar studies in 2003 and got the same results. ~~Wikipedia

 Start with the gratitude journal, but when you feel ready, go out and really thank the people who make your life happier.